 MCP Tools Reference

-All 39 tools exposed by @codeatlas/mcp, grouped by purpose.
+All 54 tools exposed by @codeatlas/mcp, grouped by purpose.
 Each entry shows what it returns and roughly what it costs in tokens.
-The AI code review tools (15) are new in v2.
+The evidence-gated generators and AI code review tools both ground every field in a quoted source line — the model can't invent things that don't appear in your code.

 Resources (8)